Aspsyxia/essential-assets/README.md

 ## Essential Assets

-A work in progress project that contains all basic assets that I often re-use in game projects I work on.
-You will find there a ready to go player controllers for FPS games, sample menu with settings, interaction, dialogue and inventory systems and more.
+This work-in-progress project comprises essential assets I frequently use in my game projects, adventure games for the most part.
+It includes player controllers for first-person perspective games, a sample menu featuring settings, as well as interaction, dialogue, and inventory systems, among other functionalities.

 </div>